pauldambra/blog_source/_posts/2026-01-30-how-i-use-llms-three.md

 This one is difficult for me to accept, but it's snuck up on me and over the last few months changed how I work.

 The cost of writing code is falling *and* the cost of understanding code is falling.

+When the cost of a thing fundamentally changes, you have to change your approach.

 "Hey robot, write a script to validate the blah does thingy (or not) when the wotsit is twanged"